AvinashChandavar7/Product_Showcase/README.md

 - The app integrates with the Fake Store API to fetch product data.
 - Axios is used to make asynchronous requests and retrieve the list of products and detailed information for a specific product.

-## Running the Application

-1. Install dependencies: `npm install`
-2. Start the development server: `npm start`
-3. Access the app in a web browser at `http://localhost:3000`

-## Conclusion

-This documentation provides a thorough understanding of the full-stack e-commerce application's structure, components, Redux setup, API integration, and styling.
-By following the steps outlined in the "Getting Started" section, you can set up and run the application to explore its features and functionalities.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).